-Going by the recent reports of data security breach even in the big multinational companies, we are facing a strong and stark reality that we are not effectively stopping the bad guys from breaking into our systems with malicious intent of stealing data.
-If you are left wondering why even the big companies have failed in providing Enterprise security to their data then know that securing information is hard.
-That is because, when the product is designed, it is made marketable first and security is an after-thought.
+Going by the recent reports of data security breach even in the big multinational companies, we are facing a stiff and stark reality that we are not effectively stopping the bad guys from breaking into our systems with the malicious intent of stealing data.
+If you are left wondering why even the big companies have failed in providing enterprise security for data sharing, then know this – securing information is hard.
+That is because, when a product is designed, it is made marketable first, and safety is an after-thought.

 Examples of multi-factor authentication include the OTP or the one-time-password that is received as an SMS text on your mobile.
-This text contains a unique code that is supposed to be used in the login process.
+This text contains a unique code that is used in the login process.
 This generated code will be different every time the user logs in.
-Simply put, this MFA adds that extra layer of security against data thefts.
-Many services like Facebook, Google/Gmail and plenty of other services including banks provide this service of MFA often called the two-step authentication.
+This MFA adds that extra layer of security against data thefts.
+Many services like Facebook, Google/Gmail, and plenty of other services, including banks, provide this service of MFA, often called the two-step authentication.

 These are the 4 basic ways to secure your enterprise, thus reducing data thefts and to increase Enterprise security; another security blanket can be in the form of Cloud Access Security Broker (CASB) solutions.